Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 <figure>
     {% asset_img dotmap2.png %}
-    <figcaption>Fig. The Dotmap abstracts the full schedule into a... well, dot map.</figcaption>
+    <figcaption>Figure.
+The Dotmap abstracts the full schedule into a... well, dot map.</figcaption>
 </figure>

 In WePeiyang 3.0, the Dotmap is a fixed 5×5 matrix, which means they can have hard-coded dot margin and component size.
 In WePeiyang 4.0, however, one notable feature is the variability and flexibility of course tables.
 Users are given choices on determining how many days they want to show each week.
 While most students have courses arranged between workdays, some of them need to take classes on weekends.
 If they choose to display from Monday to Sunday, inclusive, then the Dotmap should be of 7×5 size.